-- 1. The Drinking Water State Revolving Fund program provides funding assistance to eligible cities, counties, authorities, special districts, and other privately owned, investor-owned, or cooperatively held public water systems.
+- 1. The Drinking Water SRF program provides funding assistance to eligible cities, counties, authorities, special districts, and other privately owned, investor-owned, or cooperatively held public water systems.
 Low interest loan funding is based on a priority system of public health considerations, compliance, and affordability.
-Affordability includes the evaluation of median household income, population affected, and consolidation of very small public water systems, which serve a population of 500 people or fewer.
-Funds are made available for pre-construction loans to rate-based public water systems, constructions loans of a minimum of \$75,000, and pre-construction grants and construction grants to small, financially disadvantaged communities. - 2.
-The Clean Water State Revolving Fund program provides low-interest loans for planning, designing and constructing water pollution control facilities under Chapter 62-503, F.A.C. for wastewater, stormwater, and certain energy and other types of projects.
+Affordability includes the evaluation of median household income, population affected, and small public water systems, which serve a population of 500 people or fewer.
+For rate-based public water systems, pre-construction and construction loan funds are available; and pre-construction and construction grants are available for small, financially disadvantaged communities. - 2.
+The Clean Water SRF program provides low-interest loans for planning, designing and constructing water pollution control facilities under Chapter 62-503, F.A.C., for wastewater, stormwater, and certain energy and other types of projects.
 Loan funds are made available for planning, design and construction.
 Small, disadvantaged communities may also be eligible for grants, which, once qualified, can significantly reduce the amount owed on a CWSRF loan.
 The loan terms include a 20-year amortization and low-interest rates.
-Financing rates vary based on the median household income, the poverty index, and the unemployment index, but average less than 50 percent of the market rate.
+Financing rates vary based on the median household income, the poverty index, and the unemployment index.